zakmac/ember-cli-filter-component/README.md

 cd /path/to/projects/ember-cli-filter-component
 npm link

-# include the npm link in another
+# include the npm link in your project
 cd /path/to/projects/cool-project
 npm link ember-cli-filter-component
 ```